bitdust-io/docs/software_releases.md

 * updates `HISTORY.txt` file in "devel" repo

 Now edit `bitdust.devel/CHANGELOG.txt` file manually - you need to provide some info about your changes.
 After running `release_prepare` you should see in your terminal console output a list of most recent commits.
 Just copy those lines and paste on top of `CHANGELOG.txt` file:

     # copy text block from `HISTORY.TXT` file into `CHANGELOG.txt` and make it look nice
-    cd ..
-    nano CHANGELOG.txt
+    nano ../bitdust.devel/CHANGELOG.txt

 Now you need to change to the "stable" repository and run `git add ...` / `git rm ...` commands to confirm changes.